The rollup tool, namely Service Pack 2 for Windows 7, installs all previously released updates for these systems at once.

-So, if you missed some update, or just installed the system, and now you have to bother with installing all these updates, this tool will get you covered.
+So, if you missed some updates, or just installed the OS, and now you have to bother with installing all these updates, this tool will get you covered.

 Once you apply the tool to your system, only future updates will be required, as all existing update packages will already be installed.

 This update pack serves as a Service Pack 2 for Windows 7.
 It contains almost all previously released non-security updates for the system, released after Windows 7 SP1.
 The update is dubbed as KB3020369.

 You can check out the latest updates for Windows 7 from our constantly updated table:

 |KB4516033||September 10, 2019||Security-only update|